deepskystacker/DSS/Installers/README.txt

 21. Add a tab to the processing controls to allow colour balance adjustment.

-22. Initial phase of Japanese translation for DeepSkyStacker.
-I am most grateful to みうら しゅう (Shu Miura) for this contribution.
+22. Initial phase of Japanese translation for DeepSkyStacker.  ありがとうありがとう (Thank you very much) to 三浦秀 (Shu Miura) for this contribution.

+23. Bug fix: Crash in StackedBitmap::normalise when processing a monochrome stacked image.

 Changes for DeepSkyStacker 6.1.3
 ================================